buildwithgrove/helm-charts/charts/path/path-accessing-grafana.md

    sum(rate(http_requests_total{job="path-api"}[5m])) by (path)
    ```

-5. Save your dashboard to the "PATH API" folder
+5. Save your dashboard to the "PATH" folder

 ## Troubleshooting